 This session will also cover substantive changes in the FTCA program such as the addition of FTCA coverage for volunteers, as well as the significant changes made to the deeming application to bring it into alignment with the Health Center Compliance Manual.
-Finally, this session will cover the most current FTCA issues that health centers across the country face in their day to day health center operations.

 - Health Center Executive Staff

 - Human Resources Staff

 After this training, you will be able to: